Swarthmore College to Continue Deer Population Management in 2021-22

-For the 11th consecutive year, Swarthmore College will conduct a public hunt of the deer population in the College's Crum Woods, on the west side of the creek.
-This year's archery hunting will occur in the woods late October through November, during Pennsylvania's archery season.
-Signs will be clearly posted in the woods to indicate that the woods are closed to the public in the hunting area.
+For the 12th consecutive year, Swarthmore College will conduct a public hunt of the deer population in the College's Crum Woods, on the west side of the creek.
+This year's archery hunting will occur in the woods during Pennsylvania's archery season (mid October through November).
+Signs will be clearly posted in the woods to indicate where and when this will take place.

 Hunters will be active mainly in the early morning and late afternoon and evening hours.
 If you encounter any problems, please call Swarthmore Public Safety at 610-328-8000.